 Breastfeeding support and equipment are covered benefits for DHMP mothers of newborns.
 A standard electric breast pump is a covered benefit to members for breastfeeding.
+Your provider should place an order with one of our contracted providers.
 Please call 303-602-2100 for more information.